zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ![](./images/paoas4.4.png " ")
 5. Click on "Create Project" to create visualizations.
 ![](./images/paoas4.5.png " ")
-6. Click on “+” symbol  and click on Create Scenario , to apply the ML model on the test data.
+6. Click on “+” symbol  and click on Create Scenario, to apply the ML model on the test data.
 ![](./images/paoas4.6.png " ")
-7. Select the ML model created previously in Step 2 **Create Dataflow - ML model**, click on Add.
+1. Select the ML model created previously in **Step 2**, click on Add.
 ![](./images/paoas4.7.png " ")
 8. We can see that the model has successfully been added to the project.
 ![](./images/paoas4.8.png " ")